Dobrica Veselinović: Activism

 and more than dozen people involved in numerous projects and initiatives.

 From 2010 to 2012, he was the coordinator of the "EcoLog" project in the group of citizens "Creative Lab".
 Then, from 2013 to 2014, he was the local coordinator of the "Bureau Savamala" project, implemented in cooperation with the University of Zurich and the Goethe Institute in Belgrade.
 Between 2012 and 2014 he initiated "The Return of the Written off" campaign which dealt with the effects of the privatization of 16 cinemas in Belgrade.
 This resulted in the occupation of the independent cinema Novi Bioskop Zvezda.
 German Marshal Memorial Fellow class 2019, and part of European Young Leaders class of 2020.

-Do not let Belgrade d(r)own
+Politics

-In 2015, he was one of the founders of the new political movement called Do not let Belgrade d(r)own.
+In 2014, he was one of the founders of the new political movement called Do not let Belgrade d(r)own.
 The movement has heavily criticized the Prime Minister of Serbia, Aleksandar Vučić and the new Belgrade Waterfront project which according to them, is an extremely harmful project.
 Veselinović and the movement have organized numerous protests in response to this project.

 The movement has protested against the demolition in Savamala which was carried out, according to a witness, by individuals with phantom masks, at night between 24 and 25 April 2016 and the movement has organized 8 protests from 11 May 2016 to 15 February 2017.

 Veselinović was a ballot carrier for the movement for the 2018 Belgrade City Assembly election, and they have finished sixth with 3.44% of the votes.
-In September 2019, the movement has announced that they will boycott the upcoming 2020 Serbian parliamentary election.
+In September 2019, the movement has announced that they will boycott the 2020 Serbian parliamentary election.

+NDB transformed itself into the Green–Left Front on 14 July 2023.